If you need assistance with the application please contact CESL Admissions at firstname.lastname@example.org or 1-520-621-3637.

 - Course offerings are contingent upon minimum enrollment.

 - A Certificate of Participation from the University of Arizona's Center for English as A Second Language is awarded for each course successfully completed upon request and payment.

-- The deadline to apply for the Fall I 2017 session is Friday, August 18th at 5:00 pm (Arizona time) in CESL office 101 or online.
+- The deadline to apply for the Spring I 2018 session is Friday, January 12th at 5:00 pm (Arizona time) in CESL office 101 or online.

 The payment can be made with cash, credit card, debit card, or check issued to "The University of Arizona".
 Total payment is $320 and includes: